Soetch/Soetch/README.md

 - 👋 Hi, I’m @MarSoee
 - 👀 I’m interested in Anime, Code, Video Games
-- 🌱 I’m currently learning Discord.js
+- 🌱 I’m currently learning how to live.
-- 💞️ I’m looking to collaborate on nothing.
+- 💞️ I’m looking to collaborate on Etirium's Launcher.
 - 📫 How to reach me ?
-You can't.
+By E-Mail : mars.malegeant@gmail.com.
-- ✨ Programming on Microsoft MicroBit
+- ✨ Programming on Microsoft Visual Studio

 <!---
 MarSoee/MarSoee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.